better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 ```
 In addition to this, we can see the branches of tracked peers by running `git
 branch`.
 To provide a human-readable view of a project's remotes, when fetching
-we inspect the `rad/self` identity metadata in order to find nicknames
-(designated via Upstream client).
-This is managed entired by `librad`, which
+we inspect the `rad/self` identity metadata in order to find nicknames.
+This is managed entirely by `librad`, which
 reduces to the following in the working copy's config:

 ```rust